ho1ger/blackburn/README.md

 # Blackburn

 Blackburn is a clear and responsive theme for [Hugo](//gohugo.io).
 The changes of this fork enhance Blackburn's capabilities regarding photo blogging.
+A description is provided in the section "Featured Photo".

 ## Overview